 Financial Times is yet another recognizable media brand that has established an IT centre in Bulgaria.
 The company announced the opening of its Sofia office back in 2018, stating that it would be hosting its FT Core Technology division, which provides the underlying products that power their platform FT.com.
 The company aimed to establish its own legal entity in Bulgaria, but as stated in the announcement, had initially partnered with a local service provider to support it with legal and office arrangements, as well as recruitment and HR processes.

-For the past three years, the FT’s Bulgaria team has grown to a little less than 50 people, and has the ambition to reach up to a 100.
+For the past four years, the FT’s Bulgaria team has grown to around 130 people.

 ProSiebenSat.1 is a leading German media company that focuses mainly on the entertainment sector.
 The company owns popular TV stations such as Pro7 and Sat.1, as well as other media production and distribution businesses.